-- In BAC and AIO, either the Union or Confederate player may win initiative depending on the specific number rolled.
+- In BAC and AIO and HSN, either the Union or Confederate player may win initiative depending on the specific number rolled.
 Insubordination may also occur in BAC.
-Check the BAC or AIO Basic Game Rules for more details. - In all other games, the Confederate Player wins initiative.
+Check the Basic Game Rules for those games for more details. - In all other games, the Confederate Player wins initiative.